absinthe-graphql/absinthe/guides/plug-phoenix.md

 ## Inside Phoenix controllers

 You can use GraphQL as the datasource for your Phoenix controllers.
+For this you'll need to add `absinthe_phoenix` to your dependencies.
+See [Absinthe Phoenix](https://github.com/absinthe-graphql/absinthe_phoenix) for installation instructions.

 ```elixir
 @graphql """